 If you’ve got two weeks in Mexico, you could go in lots of different directions.
 Honestly, I’ve spent months in Mexico and my list of places I still haven’t been (Baja!
 Guanajuato!
 El Chepe!) is miles long.

-But the Yucatán Peninsula is great because it’s easy for all kinds of travelers, yet diverse and fulfilling enough for experienced travelers.
+But Mexico’s Yucatán Peninsula is great because it’s easy for all kinds of travelers, yet diverse and fulfilling enough for experienced travelers.

-You’ll fly into Cancún, an easy airport with lots of flights.
+You’ll fly into Cancún International Airport, which is well-connected with lots of flights.
 You’ll drive on good roads.
 You’ll visit destinations that are accustomed to tourism — but not too overtouristed.